The Ancient Solar Yoga

 Solar Yoga and Solar Yogis

-Krishna in the Bhagavad Gita states that he taught the original Yoga first to Vivasvan, the Sun God, who passed it on to Manu, the primal human sage, who is called the son of the Sun.
-Krishna is traditionally regarded as the Yogavatara or “incarnation of Yoga,” a status that is not afforded to any other human personage.
-This statement of Krishna refers to the Vedic teaching that we as human beings are descendants of the Sun.
+Krishna in the Bhagavad Gita states he taught the original Yoga first to Vivasvan, the Sun God, who passed it on to Manu.
+Krishna is the Yogavatara or “incarnation of Yoga,” a status that is not afforded to any other human personage.

-The traditional founder of Yoga Darshana or the “Yoga system of philosophy” – which the Yoga Sutras of Patanjali represents – is said to be Hiranyagarbha, which means the “Golden Embryo,” and is identified with the Sun.
-Kapila, the founder of the Samkhya system, is similarly identified with the Sun.
-In the Mahabharata, Krishna states: “As my form, carrying the knowledge, eternal and dwelling in the Sun, the teachers of Samkhya, who have discerned what is important, call me Kapila.
-As the brilliant Hiranyagarbha, who is lauded in the verses of the Vedas, ever worshipped by Yoga, so I am also remembered in the world.”
+The traditional founder of Yoga Darshana or the “Yoga system of philosophy” – which the Yoga Sutras of Patanjali represents – is Hiranyagarbha, which means the “Golden Embryo,” identified with the Sun.
+Kapila, the founder of the Samkhya system, is also identified with the Sun.

 The Sun and Prana

-The Self bears himself in two ways, as Prana and as the Sun.
+The Self bears itself in two ways, as Prana and as the Sun.
 Such are his two paths, outer and inner, which revolve by day and by night.
 The Sun is the outer Self and Prana is the inner Self.
 The movements of the inner Self (Prana) are measured by those of the outer Self (the Sun).
+Maitrayani Upanishad VI.1-3

-Our prana is our inner Sun that marks our inner days and nights that follow a similar course as the outer days and nights.
+Our prana is our inner Sun that follows a similar course as the outer days and nights.

-This Upanishadic idea reflects older Vedic views.
 Yajnavalkya’s Shatapatha Brahmana states that we have 10,800 breaths by day and night.
-This equals 720 breaths every 48 minutes (1/30 of a day), which he identifies with the general number of days and nights in a year.
+This equals 720 breaths every 48 minutes (1/30 of a day), which he identifies with the days and nights in a year.
 It amounts to one breath every four seconds.
-Our term of 21,600 breaths lasts for a life of 100 years.
-This means that we can make our lives longer by breathing longer and make our lives shorter by breathing more quickly.

 The Sun and Meditation

-One of the simplest and most important meditation techniques is to meditate upon the Supreme Self or Divine presence as the Sun within the heart, of which the mind and brain is but an outer reflection like the Moon.
+One of the most important meditation techniques is to meditate upon the Supreme Self or Divine presence as the Sun within the heart, of which the mind and brain is an outer reflection like the Moon.

-Relative to modern Yoga masters from India, Sri Aurobindo taught an integral Yoga of Self transformation through the Supramental light and Shakti, which he lauds under the symbolism of the Sun.
+Relative to modern Yoga masters, Sri Aurobindo taught an integral Yoga of Self transformation through the Supramental light and Shakti, which he lauds under the symbolism of the Sun.
 Ramana Maharshi, the greatest of the sages or Jnana Yogis, speaks of the heart and the Self as the inner Sun.

-In Tantric Yoga as in the Upanishads, the Sun at a deeper level, is identified with the heart.
+In Tantric Yoga, the Sun is also identified with the heart.
 The spiritual fire force of Shakti in the root chakra and the lunar or water force (Soma) of Shiva in the crown chakra unite in order to create it.
 Agni is the red point, drop or sphere (bindu), and Soma is the white bindu, which unite to create the Sun as the golden bindu.

 Forms of the Solar Divinity

-The Sun God, which is the god of light, has many forms throughout the universe.
-All forms of light are forms of the Sun, including all the stars and planets or lights in the sky.
+All forms of light are forms of the Sun, including all the stars and planets.
 In our own body, the solar light has created the head, the brain, and the light of our intelligence, particularly the eyes, and our powers of perception and discrimination.
 The Sun sustains prana.
 The Sun is the heart.
-The Sun is the soul within the heart.
+The Sun is the Self within the heart.

 The Sun has heavenly or sky forms as the Sun and the planets that shine by its reflected light.
 The stars themselves are distant Suns.
-The Sun is regarded in Vedic thought as the gold or golden light of heaven.
-Yet there are also earth forms of the Sun or solar energy.
-There is the sunlight reflected on the ground and rocks or absorbed by the waters.
-There is the sunlight absorbed by plants, which allows their sap to rise.
-There is the sunlight absorbed by animals, the solar warmth that allows them to move.
-We human beings strive to take in the sunlight or to be in the sunlight.
-This is an unconscious honoring of the solar deity.
+The Sun is the gold or golden light of heaven.
+Yet there are earth forms of the Sun or solar energy, the sunlight reflected on the ground and rocks or absorbed by the waters.
+Sunlight absorbed by plants allows their sap to rise.

 Names of the Sun God

-The Sun God has the largest number of names of any of the Vedic deities.
-These reflect different aspects or powers of light, transformation, or Dharma for which the Sun is the prime motivating power.
+The Sun God has the largest number of names of any of the Vedic deities, reflecting different aspects of light, transformation, or Dharma.

 • Sūrya – the one who sets everything in motion; the most common name for the Sun.